Icarus Transfigured by m. l. teague (page 70)

 Fingers congealed out of the shards of hanging glass in the driver’s window.
 He tried to make sense of them—to understand their relationship to him.
 Everything crystallized under a hail of falling debris.

-Skulking metal rumbled; ceiling upholstery—a hangman’s cowl—covered his head.
+Skulking metal rumbled.
+Ceiling upholstery—a hangman’s cowl—covered his head.
 It was impossible to breathe.
 He struggled to free an arm, yet managed only a hand that sent a chunk of glass clinking to find which way was down.
-His voice jabbed at her.
-“I can’t!
-I c…!”

-One of his arms tore away and struck the suitcase lodged behind his seat.
-It banged into the car roof to empty its contents of ashes and schematics; he gagged on the kicked-up cloud.
+Marrow squirmed in her pliable bones, but an arm—his—tore away and struck the suitcase lodged behind his seat.
+The object banged into the car roof to empty its contents of ashes—he gagged in the spreading cloud.
 Saliva, streaked with soot, ran up into his nasal cavities.
 His freed fingers covered his stinging eyes, and grazed her flesh, which was now covered in the fine cinders: The texture was somewhere between peeled grape and fine-gauge sandpaper.

-His briefs were yanked up over his waist in the manner of a convenient blotter, leaving her to knelt over him and kiss the cool chaff of his cheek.
-“I love you,” she whispered.
+His briefs were yanked up over his waist in the manner of a blotter, leaving her to kneel over him and kiss the cool chaff of his cheek.

-A few drowsy thoughts dangled from the end of his hide.
+Scene: A few drowsy thoughts dangled from the end of his hide.
 One took the form of a sweat droplet, which caught on eyelashes and set them fluttering.
-A snippet of twilight glowed in the rearview mirror: an indanthrone blue stippled low, aureolin clouds.
+A snippet of twilight glowed in the rearview mirror: an indanthrone blue stippled low aureolin clouds.
 The jeweled hues drooped in the branches, darkening before sloping down to fill the car.
 An entire day was lost, but a welcomed breeze marked the transition to night.
 Advancing shadows further softened the sharp, protruding edges of what distraction remained.

 For someone who could not tolerate tight-fitting clothes, the feel of jewelry, or five of the six settings on a typical shower nozzle, the trapped man adapted to the continuous sensory pressure of his confinement.
 He crisscrossed an imaginary line in his head where only a waning Moon and flashing clock marked time on either side of it.
 When these last beacons were lost, his pulsing eyelids were left to transverse the abyss.
 Acclimation to his environment was so complete that it was with surprise that his olfactory sense alerted him to a new scent amid fumes of motor oil and gasoline.